Hawaii Travel in Times of COVID-19 FAQS

 2. If I have a trip planned, can I still come to Hawaii?

 This is complicated and depends on where you’re traveling from, but the short answer is yes, technically.
 Hawaii is not closed to tourists, however, the state’s governor has urged visitors to stay away for 30 days.
 Anyone arriving to the islands will have to undergo a 14-day quarantine and many attractions are closed.
 With that being said, airlines are still operating flights, although many at decreased capacity.
-For example, Hawaiian Airlines, the state’s largest airline, only has two out-of-state flights in operation.
-These include a daily flight from Honolulu to Los Angeles and a once-weekly flight from Honolulu to American Samoa.
+For example, Hawaiian Airlines has just six out-of-state flights in operation.
+These include twice daily flights from Hawaii to Los Angeles, San Francisco and Seattle.

 This does not apply to the island of Kauai — the island’s mayor announced on Wednesday, March 18, 2020, that air travel to and from the island should be limited to essential needs only.